Vineyard25/setup-guides/tasks.md

 ## Sound Check
 **Time: 25 mins**

-> Now comes the fun part!
-Sound check is where your job is to "make them sound good" out of the main speakers.

 - [ ] Grab a microphone so you can talk to the band, and ensure it is being sent to all in-ears
 - [ ] Tell the band it's now okay to put in their in-ears
 - [ ] Un-mute DCAs (last iPad tab) and set to 0dB